Computer and Software Ideas

 For Preschool through Grade 2

-When I've had preschoolers -grade 2 come into my lab during a Palm Sunday rotation, we turned on Kid Pix 4 (or "3D") after the Bible study.
+When I've had preschoolers -grade 2 come into my lab during a Palm Sunday rotation, we turned on Kid Pix 4 (or Kid Pix "3D") sofware after the Bible study.
 I had pre-loaded two clipart graphics showing Jesus on Palm Sunday.
-We showed the kids how to import that graphic and then continue to illustrate it with the following ideas:
+We showed the kids how to import that graphic onto the Kid Pix screen and then continue to illustrate it with the following ideas:

 (2) Added themselves to "ride the donkey with Jesus" and had them shout their favorite "cheer" phrase in a talk bubble above their head.